TomaszMDomagala/Recipes_django/README.md

-# Save your recipes for cooking on this site
+# Save your cooking recipes on this site
 This site is writen in python django.
+Recipes can be devided into categories.